 Robins

-Week Beginning - Monday 31st March 2025
+Week Beginning - Monday 21st April 2025 (Bank Holiday)

-Welcome to week 6 of Term 4.
+Welcome to the Summer Term, week 1 of Term 5.

 Spellings will be sent home on Mondays and sheets returned the following Monday, dictations and word tests will be given on Tuesdays.